hendri54/LatexLH/docs/src/index.md

 ## SymbolTables

 Intended for looking up names and descriptions of model symbols in code.
 E.g., for correctly naming objects in tables.
 Also for writing preamble files with model notation.

+A `SymbolTable` can be constructed from a `String` array or from a delimited file.

 ```@docs
 SymbolInfo